NeRio06/auto-archi/README.md

   cd auto-archi
 ```

-If you are a student from epita and you want to install auto-archi and your session, run the command :
+If you are a student from epita and you want to install auto-archi and your session, run the following command.
+This will paste the executable in ~afs/.cons and set an alias `archi=~/afs/.confs/archi`.

 ```bash
   make epita-install